londelec/leandcxmlman/source/sections/SystemConfiguration.rst

    * :attr:    :xmlref:`LogFlags` [xxxx.xxxx]
      :val:     0...0xFF
-     :desc:    LogFlags is 8 bit encoded variable.
+     :desc:    :xmlref:`LogFlags` is 8 bit encoded variable.
 Logfile will not be created, if value is 0

    * :attr:    Bit 0
      :val:     xxxx.xxx0